tc39/notes/es8/2017-11/nov-29.md

 DE: Its not looking to advance - its stage 3.
 We also talked about demoting to stage 2 last meeting and it was rejected.

-AKN: Again I'd like to talk about the process term "critical".
+AK: Again I'd like to talk about the process term "critical".
 Justin you want to solve this as "critical"?

 JRL: Yes, we had multiple problems with Backbone.
 It'll crop up again.